5 Healing Weeds and Their Medicinal Uses

 2. Dandelion (Taraxacum officinale)

 Dandelions are rich in vitamins A, C, and K, and are a good source of calcium, potassium, iron, and manganese.
-The plant has long been used to support liver health, stimulate digestion, and as a natural diuretic.
-Interestingly, the entire plant – from roots to flowers – is edible.
+It can support liver health, stimulate digestion, and as a natural diuretic.
+The entire plant, roots to flowers, is edible.

 Dandelion is primarily known for the following herbal actions:

-1. Diuretic: Dandelion leaf is a potent diuretic, helping the body eliminate excess fluid, and is often used for conditions like hypertension and edema.
+1. Diuretic: Dandelion leaf is a strong diuretic, helping the body eliminate excess fluid, and is often used for conditions like hypertension and edema.

 2. Cholagogue: Dandelion root stimulates the production and release of bile from the gallbladder, aiding in digestion and absorption of fats.